ufidon/cd/mod2/comcirc.md

 💡 Demo
 ---
-- Draw the circuits for ❶❷❸
+- Draw the circuits for ❶❷❸ with [draw io](https://app.diagrams.net/)

 Describe gates in HDL